AgustinCB/study/os/ostep/chap28/solutions.md

 13. How does the code behave as you add more threads?

 With five threads, the default interruption value yields 249148 instructions, while the optimal 65005, approximately the same ratio.
-I decided to make a little graph:
+I decided to make a little graph and it shows that the ratio of suboptimal time in cpu stays approximately the same after passing the ideal number of instructions before an interruption.
+Always about 75%.
+Which is terrible, by the way.